 Preparing for a new climate

-Rising temperatures and changes to rain and snow fall have the potential to affect our homes, lifestyles and quality of life in both subtle and more catastrophic ways.
+Rising temperatures and major changes in rain and snowfall have the potential to affect our homes, lifestyles, and quality of life in both subtle and more catastrophic ways.

 Severe weather events, flood and wildfire can cause obvious impacts over a short period of time.
 Other climate impacts progress more slowly, like drought conditions, changes to species and ecosystems, and long-term changes to the Basin's water resources.

-And because many of the changes and impacts have the potential to impact our quality of life in the Basin, it is time to prepare for a different future.
+And because many of the changes and impacts have the potential to affect our health and quality of life in the Basin, we must prepare for new climate extremes.

 Protecting our homes